- FTSE 100 index closes down 86 points

 5.05pm: FTSE closes lower

-FTSE 100 finished the midweek session sharply lower as traders await the Fed’s interest rate decision later and miners took a hit on growth fears and as the gold price slipped.
+FTSE 100 finished the midweek session sharply lower as traders await the Fed’s interest rate decision later and miners took a hit as the gold price fell.

 Britain’s blue-chip benchmark closed the day down over 86 points at 6,567.
 The midcap peer FTSE 250 was also lower, down around 170 points at 20,278.

 “The Federal Reserve is expected to keep their policy on hold, the interest rate decision will be posted at 7pm (UK time),” said CMC market analyst David Madden in a note.

 “Last month, the Fed confirmed the asset purchases will be at least $120 billion per month.
 Even though the US recovery has a long way to go, there is already chatter of a taper tantrum, so the Fed is unlikely to say anything that would spark those fears.

 “At the same time, the US central bank won’t want to give off the impression that they are overly keen on boosting the existing stimulus scheme, so it will be a balancing act for Jerome Powell, the Fed chair.

 Top laggard on Footsie was precious metal giant Fresnillo (LON:FRES), which shed around 13% at 924p.
 Anglo American (LON:AAL) lost 6.21% at 2,354.5p.

 3.35pm: EU clears Boeing 737 MAX after two-year grounding

 FTSE 100 pared its losses before close but was still 94 points lower at 6,566.